News Update #59

 A huge breakthrough was just made: this year, fishermen have received the ability to apply to the shrimp farm PROREMARCO as an alternative livelihood.
 This is, in a sense, another buy-out option.
 As in all buy-out categories, fishermen entering PROREMARCO must surrender at least one fishing permit, the boat, and fishing gear associated to it.
 CONANP has determined that this project needs a minimum of 62 applications to be economically viable.
 If you are or know any Gulf fishermen, please inform them on this subject.

 The Mexican government assembled a committee of international experts to assess the necessary methods to save the Vaquita.
-The International Committee for the Recuperation of the Vaquita (CIRVA) previously met in 1997, 1999, and 2004.
+The International Committee for the Recovery of the Vaquita (CIRVA) previously met in 1997, 1999, and 2004.
 Members of CIRVA met again in February 2012 and reviewed progress of the Vaquita since the last meeting.
 The CIRVA recommendations are in this report:

 Executive summary in Spanish: http://bit.ly/ID2sQS